The Florida Project-2017

 We first meet snobbish and sarcastic sorority sister, Theresa “Tree” Gelbman (Jessica Rothe), as she awakens with a pounding headache and a bad attitude one morning in the dorm room of a handsome classmate, Carter Davis (Israel Broussard).

-She barely remembers the drunken tryst as she haggardly goes about her morning- today is her birthday!
-Irritated with the day, she proceeds to dismiss her kindly roommate, and her father, and is rude to a former one-night stand, finally going to a party, where she is followed and brutally murdered by a figure wearing a campus mascot mask.
+She is rude to a former one-night stand, finally going to a party, where she is followed and brutally murdered by a figure wearing a campus mascot mask.

 She suddenly awakens to the same morning she has just experienced!

-Perplexed, Tree spends the remainder of the film on the hunt to figure out who killed her and to unravel the mystery of putting the events to a halt by going on a continuous “loop” of the same night, each time uncovering more clues.
-Mixed in with the events, Tree realizes she has feelings for Carter and should really become a nicer person.
+Perplexed, Tree spends the remainder of the film on the hunt to figure out who killed her and unravel the mystery of halting the events by going on a continuous “loop” of the same night, each time uncovering more clues.

-Her chemistry with Broussard is adequate, though when we talk horror, romance is not at the top of the list- blood is.
+Her chemistry with Broussard is adequate, though when we talk horror, romance is not at the top of the list, blood is.

-A nice aside and testament to the character of Tree, though, is her possession of both “good girl” and “bad girl” qualities.
+A nice aside and testament to the character of Tree is her possession of both “good girl” and “bad girl” qualities.
 Trendy in slasher films is that the girl who parties and has sex is offed before very long, but in Happy Death Day, we are served both in the same character.

-Tree is, in fact, butchered, but then when brought back to life, the character eventually blossomed into the clear heroine.
+Tree is, in fact, butchered, but when brought back to life, the character eventually blossomed into the clear heroine.
 This is a nice twist on a traditionally written character.

 I enjoyed the perpetual whodunit factor that screenwriter Scott Lobdell carves into the fabric.
 A bevy of suspects is introduced and the tale changes direction with each loop.